 The MCJC board meets monthly at 5:30 PM at the shul.
-The December meeting has not yet been scheduled.
-If you would like to attend, please leave a message on the phone at the shul, 964-6146.
+The December meeting will be on the 3rd.
+If you would like to attend the meeting, please leave a message on the phone at the shul: 964-6146

 Thanks For Mailing The Newsletter

-We are grateful to Susan and Gary Levenson-Palmer for helping to prepare the November newsletter for mailing.
-They are ideal overnight guests!
+Having polished her skills by helping prepare the September Megillah for mailing, Susan Tubbesing answered “Hineni” when she was called on to help again with the November issue.
+Thank you, Susan!
 If you volunteer for a future folding, stamping, and mailing project, you can do it at home, or another spot of your choosing, in about two hours.
-Please contact Sarah at 962-0565 or email@example.com.
+Please contact Sarah at 962-0565 or firstname.lastname@example.org.

 The Mendocino Megillah is published in three formats: hardcopy, emailed PDF, and online web page.
 You can subscribe to the hardcopy version and have it mailed to you, you can subscribe to the email PDF/ online version, or you can receive both.
 The Megillah is posted on the MCJC website www.mcjc.org/newsletter.